 Not having payment terms

 Payment terms are the conditions of payment that you set for your business.
 Payment terms tell the client or customer when you expect to get paid.
-Terms are often written out as Net 7, 10, 30 days.
+Terms are often written out as Net 7, 10, and 30 days.
 This means that clients have 7, 10, or 30 days to make payment.

 Small business owners should consider shortening the payment term to manage cash flow better.
 If you have a payment term that’s 30 to 45 days, you may find yourself strapped for cash because clients have such a long window to pay you.
 Making payments due upon receipt or within 7 to 10 days can make it easier for you to pay yourself and manage business expenses.